THOMASELOVE/431-classes-2023/projA/projectA_proposal.md

 Group | Investigator(s) | Title
 -----: | :----------------------------: | :-------------------------------------------------------------------------------
-G032 | Abrar Alamoudi & <br /> Parishma Guttoo | (title revised by TEL) Diabetes mortality, physical inactivity and adult obesity in the Midwest
 G042 | Sarah Albalawi & <br /> Gazi Shamita | (title will need to change for Portfolio) CHR 2023 Social Factors and Health Outcomes
 G051 | Naif Alqahtani | (title revised by TEL) The Relationship between Lifestyle Patterns and Comorbidities G062 | Walaa Alshaia & <br /> Qiao Wang | (title will need to change for Portfolio) Analyzing Trends and Associations in Health Factors and Outcomes in Six States